-To ease the expected burden on financial reporting related to reference rate reform, the Financial Accounting Standards Board (FASB) recently issued Accounting Standards Update (ASU) 2020-04, Reference Rate Reform (Topic 848): Facilitation of the Effects of Reference Rate Reform on Financial Reporting.
+The Financial Accounting Standards Board (FASB) issued Accounting Standards Update (ASU) 2020-04, Reference Rate Reform (Topic 848): Facilitation of the Effects of Reference Rate Reform on Financial Reporting.
 The ASU provides temporary optional expedients and exceptions to U.S. GAAP on contract modifications, hedge accounting and other transactions.
 Our white paper, Optional accounting expedients can make LIBOR transition easier, provides additional information about reference rate reform and discusses the temporary optional expedients and exceptions provided by the FASB, as well as the circumstances under which an entity may elect those expedients and exceptions.
 Our white paper also discusses the effective date and transition guidance in ASU 2020-04, along with the sunset date for the temporary optional expedients (i.e., the date after which the optional expedients may no longer be applied).
 In December 2022, the FASB issued ASU 2022-06, Reference Rate Reform (Topic 848), Deferral of the Sunset Date of Topic 848, which defers the sunset date in Topic 848 from December 31, 2022 to December 31, 2024.
 The amendments in this ASU apply to all entities (subject to meeting certain criteria) that have contracts, hedging relationships, or other transactions that reference London Interbank Offered Rate (LIBOR) or another reference rate expected to be discontinued because of reference rate reform.
 Our whitepaper has been updated to reflect the extended period of time in which entities may apply the relief.